Steelers release veteran LB James Harrison, activate OT Marcus Gilbert

 "There's no hard feelings on my part or James' part or anybody's part," Parise said.

-"Once we clear waivers we will sit and talk about what we do next and where we go next."
+"Once we clear waivers, we will sit and talk about what we do next and where we go next."

+We have activated OT Marcus Gilbert from the Reserve/Suspended by Commissioner List to our active roster, and released LB James Harrison. https://t.co/yF8wLQD9Ac— Pittsburgh Steelers (@steelers) December 23, 2017

-The 39-year-old Harrison has played in at least parts of 14 seasons with the Steelers; only Mike Webster has played 15 seasons with the club.
+The 39-year-old Harrison, who had one of the most memorable plays in postseason history with his 100-yard interception return in the Steelers' Super Bowl XLIII victory over the Cardinals, has played in at least parts of 14 seasons with the Steelers.
+Only Mike Webster has played 15 seasons with the club.
 Harrison's 177 games played also are among the top 20 in team history.
-He extended his franchise record for sacks to 80 1/2 with a critical late-game tackle of Kansas City's Alex Smith in a victory against the previously-undefeated Chiefs on Oct.
+The five-time Pro Bowler extended his franchise record for sacks to 801⁄2 with a critical late-game tackle of Kansas City's Alex Smith in a victory against the previously undefeated Chiefs on Oct.
 15.

-We have activated OT Marcus Gilbert from the Reserve/Suspended by Commissioner List to our active roster, and released LB James Harrison. https://t.co/yF8wLQD9Ac— Pittsburgh Steelers (@steelers) December 23, 2017

-But he's played sparingly since, appearing in just two of eight games and being inactive for four of them.
+But Harrison has played sparingly since, appearing in just two of eight games and being inactive for four of them.

-Harrison, who practiced Saturday after missing Friday's practice because of what the team reported as illness, was the 2008 NFL defensive player of the year.
+Harrison, who practiced Saturday after missing Friday's practice because of what the team reported as illness, was the 2008 NFL Defensive Player of the Year.
 He made the Steelers as an undrafted free agent in 2002 but appeared in just one game that season.
 He spent time on the practice squad of the rival Baltimore Ravens in 2003 before latching on with the Steelers permanently in 2004.
 He became a starter at right outside linebacker in 2007 and held the gig until the Steelers released him in 2013.

 Harrison's insertion into the starting lineup as an every-down player down the stretch last season coincided with the Steelers' nine-game winning streak (counting the playoffs).
 Harrison was one of the Steelers' best defensive players over that time period, with five sacks over a five-game span in November and December.